 Spices and herbs for immune health

 For ages, spices like cumin, cinnamon, coriander, thyme, cloves, oregano, and rosemary have been used not only to flavor food but also as preservatives in food storage.

 And research finds that these spices contain compounds that are anti-microbial against various bacteria like Ecoli, and many other very toxic bacteria and fungi.

 Most of these spices had a much stronger effect against bacteria and fungus when used as essential oils research found.

-However, I would caution the ingestion of the oils but may be used topically with a carrier oil.
+However, I would caution against the ingestion of the oils but may be used topically with a carrier oil.